pinkkila/pinkkila/README.md

-## Welcome to my GitHub

-I’m a software development student at Haaga-Helia University of Applied Sciences, specializing in full-stack web development.
+## Hi, I’m Petteri!

+I study software development at Haaga-Helia with a focus on full-stack web development.
+My main stack in my studies has been **Spring Boot** on the backend and **React** on the frontend.
+I also have hands-on experience with **AWS**, **Linux system administration**, and a strong interest in **application security**.

+Currently, I’m building my [pinkkstore](https://github.com/pinkkila/pinkkstore) project, which also forms the foundation of my thesis.